 The Carbon Reduction Grants for Business Scheme, jointly run by Somerset’s five local authorities, is helping local businesses save money and reduce their carbon footprints.

-Read about some of the businesses who are benefitting from the grants of between £500 and £1,000 here.
+Read about some of the businesses that are benefitting from the grants of between £500 and £1,000.
 Please note that the scheme is currently closed to new applicants.

 Join businesses from across Somerset to learn, share and be inspired about reducing the climate impact of our companies – working together using small steps to deliver collective big wins.

 As of April 2022, any plastic packaging that does not contain at least 30% recycled plastic content will be subject to the Plastic Packaging Tax.
 This will be charged at a rate of £200 per metric tonne of plastic used.